kenlaws/KLAlert/README.md

 ## Example

-UIAlertController is nice and all, but it means having to write a few lines of code where before one call was often all you'd need. klAlert is a series of static functions that let you create and handle the results of a modern alert in just one call:
+UIAlertController is nice and all, but it means having to write a few lines of code where before one call was often all you'd need. klAlert is a class with functions that let you create and handle the results of a modern alert in just one call:
 ```
-Alert.withButtonsAndCompletion(title: "Confirm",
+Alert().withButtons(title: "Confirm",
 				msg: "Confirm an action.",
 				cancel: "Cancel",
 				buttons: ["OK"]) { (index) in